MightyMoin/MightyTodo-List/README.md

 # MightyTodo-List
 A Working todo list connected to the database.
 #Firstly install dependencies with a code 'npm install' in your terminal.
-Goto db/mongoose.js and in the place of <mongoURI> add your mongoURI in order to connect to your database. :)
+Next goto -> db/mongoose.js and in the place of \<mongoURI> add your mongoURI in order to connect to your database. :)